 Feedbacks are essential components of our climate system.
 They either increase or decrease the changes in climate-related parameters in the presence of external forcings (IPCC, 2013).
-One of the first feedback loops to be quantified is that connecting the atmospheric carbon dioxide concentration, ambient temperature, gross primary production, secondary biogenic aerosol formation, clouds and radiative transfer (Kulmala et al., 2014a,b).
+One of the first feedback loops to be quantified is that connecting the atmospheric carbon dioxide concentration, ambient temperature, gross primary production, secondary biogenic aerosol formation, clouds and radiative transfer (Kulmala et al., 2014).
 The Northern Pan-Eurasian Arctic-boreal geographical region covers a wide range of interactions and feedback processes between humans and natural systems.
 Humans are acting both as the source of climate and environmental changes, and as recipient of their impacts.
 The effects of climate change on biogeochemical cycles are still inadequately understood, and there are many feedback mechanisms that are difficult to quantify.
-In urban and industrialized regions, the process understanding of biogeochemical cycles includes anthropogenic sources, such as industry and fertilizers, as essential parts of the biogeochemical cycles are needed to construct and parameterize the next generation of Earth System Models (EMSs).
+In urban and industrialized regions, the process understanding of biogeochemical cycles includes anthropogenic sources, such as industry and fertilizers, as essential parts of the biogeochemical cycles.
+Measurements of the changes in the hydrological and biogeochemical cycles are needed to construct and parameterize the next generation of Earth System Models (EMSs).